View/download the original article published on Source Security here

 He says many hospitals and healthcare facilities have found the idea of an IP transition both cost-prohibitive and difficult to deploy.
-There has been some investment in relatively inexpensive decoders, which convert analogue to IP.
+There has been some investment in relatively inexpensive decoders, which convert analog to IP.

 “Cost is definitely a factor in the resistance we’re seeing in these facilities, but as the technology is developed further, that will help drive the cost down,” says Edulbehram.

 New adoptions take time, and there will be a long period when different technologies co-exist, says Robert Laughlin, President, Galaxy Control Systems, which provides access control systems ranging from single-door systems up to multi-site enterprise-level integrated systems.
-For this reason, it will continue to be essential that new software and systems are backwards-compatible with the existing equipment in place within organisations.
+For this reason, it will continue to be essential that new software and systems are backward-compatible with the existing equipment in place within organizations.
 Users need to be able to upgrade in a way that fits with both their security needs and their budgetary limitations.
 Access control systems such as Galaxy’s will continue to be integrated with a range of systems, and there is no one-size-fits-all solution to every access need, Laughlin says.

 |New adoptions take time, and there will be a long period when different

 Many healthcare institutions also want a path to IP-based physical access control system (PACS) solutions that are easier to operate, and that simplifies expansion, customization, and integration with other solutions that can share the same network, says Sheila Loy, Director Healthcare Strategies, North America, HID Global, provider of comprehensive healthcare security solutions to create a safe, compliant environment for patients and employees.